 Objective

-To develop a validated outcome measure that is relevant to LLO users.
+To develop an outcome measure relevant to LLO users and evaluate its validity.

 Design